Private Equity Exit Strategy: Creating Value from Portfolio Companies

 Preparing the Portfolio Company for Sale

-Private Equity investors, being financial investors with an investment philosophy of creating returns on their investments, typically keep a close eye on the company’s performance and engage in strategic choices that may affect valuation (especially as their investment horizon approaches).
-Furthermore, as part of a portfolio company’s ‘clean-up’ prior to an impending sale, another emerging trend is to refinance or repay the company’s existing debt to be able to, among other things:
+Private Equity investors, being financial investors with an investment philosophy of creating returns on their investments.
+PE investors closely monitor company performance and make strategic decisions that impact valuation, especially near exit.
+Furthermore, as part of a portfolio company’s ‘clean-up’ prior to an impending sale.
+Another emerging trend is to refinance or repay the company’s existing debt to be able to, among other things:

 -Displaying a solid balance sheet to potential incoming buyers